assist-project/ssh-fuzzer/README.md

 - read_multiple_responses() in manualparamiko/transport.py (has both a timeout between responses and total timeout -in case of multiple responses- argument).
 - Timeout based on the type of message can be set in the individual read_multiple_responses-calls.

- --- RESULTS UTILITY ---
-Results include the .dot models obtained by learning plus various

- --- DOTTOSMV UTILITY ---
-The dotToNuSMV utility was used to convert the .dot Mealy machines obtained by learning, to NuSMV (.smv) models that are suitable for model checking.

 # Trimming script (mypydot)
 The python pydot package was altered to merge edges between the same nodes.
 Feed it a .dot file and let it do its magic.